rabbitmq/rabbitmq-website/site/oauth2-examples.md

    This alternative is explained in more detail in the section [About rotating UAA signing key](#about-rotating-uaa-signing-key).
    This section will also use this option.

-First we add a second signing key called `legacy-token-2-key` whose public key is `conf/public-2.pem`:
+First you add a second signing key called `legacy-token-2-key` whose public key is `conf/public-2.pem`:

 <pre class="lang-bash">
 docker exec -it rabbitmq rabbitmqctl add_uaa_key legacy-token-2-key --pem-file=/conf/public-2.pem
 Adding UAA signing key "legacy-token-2-key" filename: "/conf/public-2.pem"
 </pre>

-And then we issue a token using the corresponding private key and use it to access the management endpoint `/api/overview`.
+And then you issue a token using the corresponding private key and use it to access the management endpoint `/api/overview`.

 <pre class="lang-bash">
 make curl-with-token URL=http://localhost:15672/api/overview TOKEN=$(bin/jwt_token scope-and-extra-scope.json legacy-token-2-key private-2.pem public-2.pem)